-Is exactly what you’re going to find when looking at the Anatolian Shepherd.
-Plus, in addition to being quite smart, these dogs aren’t going to be as “hyper” as many other working dogs, which is why we here at IndulgeYourPet feel that these guys can often be a good choice for someone thinking about getting a great family pet!
+Is exactly what you’re going to find when looking at the Anatolian Shepherd minus the super “hyperactivity” you’ll commonly find in many other “working dogs” which is why we here at IndulgeYourPet feel that these guys can often be a good choice for someone thinking about getting a great family pet!

 The problem is…

 the Anatolian Shepherd isn’t always going to be the ‘’best” fit for everyone.
 So… in this article, we’re going to try and point out some of the pros and cons of owning an Anatolian Shepherd, so that, if you ever get a chance to get a hold of one, you won’t be disappointed that you chose to make one your own six months later!